20 Sep Learn How To Pistol Squat

 Some people can get to the bottom portion of the pistol squat.
 However, many people get stuck in this “unknown zone” and are unable to get up from it.
-If this is you, ONLY use the pole during the phases in which you need help with.
+If this is you, only use the pole during the phases in which you need help.

 Pistol Squat With Upper Extremity Assistance – TRX

 Get set up in a standing position with a suspension trainer anchored in front of you.
 Start by holding the suspension trainer handles in each hand with a soft bend in your elbow.
 To begin the exercise, balance on one leg and have the other leg supported in the air behind you with the knee bent.
 Perform the exercise by bending your hip and knee to perform a single leg squat, as you lower down you should reach back with the leg that is supported in the air.
 Lower down as far as you can control, then focus on pushing the ground away to return to the starting position and repeat.
 Only use the suspension trainer for minimal assistance as needed.

 Setting up a chair or box behind you that you can adjust the height of is an excellent way to work on progressing towards your first pistol squat.
 Two of the variations shown here are a single leg box squat, and an eccentric single leg box squat.
 The eccentric single leg box squat will focus on building more strength and stability by slowly lowering yourself down to a specific surface, which requires the muscle groups of the lower extremity to work even harder!
 The goal of the single-leg box squat is to slowly adjust the height to make it lower, as this will increase the difficulty of the exercise and also progress you towards a full, parallel single leg squat!